Let’s talk about why index funds are the best investment for new investors – but let’s do it in a way that doesn’t require a finance degree.

-Again, abiding by my rule of “not investing in things you don’t understand” I really don’t have the time or the interest to go out and research specific companies to really get an in-depth understanding of the stock market itself.
+Again, abiding by my rule of “not investing in things you don’t understand,” I really don’t have the time or the interest to go out and research specific companies to get an in-depth understanding of the stock market itself.

 If you find yourself in a similar situation, you could take your money and spend “$ x” amount on Apple stock, “$ x” amount on Amazon stock, and “$ x” amount on Tesla stock and risk your financial future on the volatility of these individual companies.

-Essentially, index funds offer the ability to have it all while still being diversified and maintain a reasonable comfort level that you’re not going to lose it all overnight!
+Essentially, index funds offer the ability to have it all while still being diversified and maintaining a reasonable comfort level that you won’t lose it all overnight!

 2. Index Funds Have Low Management Fees

-When you are investing in mutual funds, the funds carry fees that are charged to offset the cost of managing the funds.
+When investing in mutual funds, the funds carry fees to offset the cost of managing the funds.